leahecole/amma_cal/NOTES.md

 I think my next step is to try to even things out by making sure the inner rects have limits too.
 Beyond that, I might start needing to think about this as a tree or graph and modify the data structure to properly traverse it.

 Actually, my first stop is going to be to remove the 23 limit and only try doing the inner limit of 8 on each color.
 Ok, it works fine.
 However, the limit probably needs to not be 8 on the inner one because we'll have the 12 bases always.
 It should be 7.

+This works kind of ok, though it depends on how the distribution goes.
+I also want to add logic so no two squares are identical.

+To do equals
+- make a comparison function that checks equality of the colors within.
+- store squares in a dict
+- when you make a new square, check dict before proceeding